dglttr/MAE148FinalProject/README.md

 One interesting issue we had: Instead of the IP address (which changes regularly), we wanted to use the Jetson's fixed hostname, `ucsdrobocar-148-12`.
 However, this resulted in errors since IPv4 hostnames apparently [can only include one dash](https://www.noip.com/support/knowledgebase/what-is-a-valid-hostname).
 To save time, we did not investigate this further, though there is likely a workaround.
 Instead, we regularly run `hostname -I` on the Jetson to see the current IP address.

-### LIDAR-based Collision Avoidance
+### Li-DAR-based Collision Avoidance
-The LIDAR-based collision avoidance system utilizes the Jetson Nano and ROS2 for seamless integration with various hardware and software components to ensure safe and autonomous vehicle operation.
+The Li-DAR-based collision avoidance system utilizes the Jetson Nano and ROS2 for seamless integration with various hardware and software components to ensure safe and autonomous vehicle operation.
 Below is a detailed breakdown of the components and their roles:
-- **LIDAR Node**: Subscribes to the `/scan` topic, which publishes LIDAR measurements.
+- **Li-DAR Node**: Subscribes to the `/scan` topic, which publishes Li-DAR measurements.
 The system filters the range data to focus on the front third of the vehicle's field of view and calculates the minimum distance to nearby objects.
 If the minimum detected distance is less than the configured threshold `(0.4 meters)`, the car is stopped immediately to avoid a collision.
 This ensures obstacle detection and prevention in real time.
-- **Subscriber Node**: This node subscribes to the `steering_commands` topic to receive motion commands and to the `/scan` topic for LIDAR data.
-It compares the received front-range LIDAR data to a predefined minimum allowed distance.
+- **Subscriber Node**: This node subscribes to the `steering_commands` topic to receive motion commands and to the `/scan` topic for Li-DAR data.
+It compares the received front-range Li-DAR data to a predefined minimum allowed distance.
 Commands are published to the `/cmd_vel` topic to control steering and throttle.
 Additionally, a timer mechanism is employed to maintain movement or stop the vehicle after a timeout if no further commands are received.
-- **Collision Avoidance Logic**: The system filters the LIDAR data from 10% to 40% of the total range to focus on obstacles directly ahead.
+- **Collision Avoidance Logic**: The system filters the Li-DAR data from 10% to 40% of the total range to focus on obstacles directly ahead.
 The `min()` function is used to find the closest object in this range, triggering a stop if the object is too close.
-This logic is encapsulated in the `lidar_callback` method.
+This logic is encapsulated in the `Li-DAR_callback` method.
 - **Command Integration**: Commands such as steering angles and throttle values are processed using the `command_callback` function.
 A timer (`keep_moving`) ensures the car continues moving until a timeout occurs or a new command is received.
 - **Real-time Actuation**: All decisions, including stopping due to obstacles or stop sign detection (further discussed in the next section), are immediately transmitted to the VESC node through the `/cmd_vel` topic.
 This ensures the vehicle reacts promptly to its environment.